nguyenhphilip/full-blog/content/posts/camino/1-beginnings/index.md

 “Hallo!
 Do you mind watching our stuff while we use the toilet?”
 Matilde asked.

 “Yeah!
 Of course,” I replied.
 But toilet?
 Was this some form of European vernacular for bathroom?
-As it turns out, it was.
+As it turned out, it was.

 The bus finally arrived and we were on our way to Saint-Jean.
 I sat in the back of the bus where I had a panoramic view of the Pyrenees mountains.
 The sun-bathed ridges pierced the clear blue skies, reminding me of my many hikes in the White Mountains of New Hampshire.
 The shadows of leaves formed, disappeared, and reemerged in rapid oscillations on my body as we drove through the valley, a simple play of light that delighted my eye.

 I directed my attention back into the bus and took notice of the numerous people before me.
-Matilde and Franca were sitting near the front next to a tall, lanky Texan named Stefan.
+Matilde and Franca were sitting near the front next to a tall, lanky Texan who I later learned was Stefan.
 I then turned my gaze toward Jim and Cathy.
 Jim was resisting Cathy’s attempts to straddle him.
 He looked somewhat embarrassed, but I knew he was reveling in the moment.
 Their eyes spoke of a timeless love.

 After an hour or so we arrived in Saint-Jean-Pied-de-Port, the official starting point of the Camino Frances.
-In the near distance stood the Pyrenees, the grand guardians of the city, and on the other side rested Spain.
+In the near distance stood the Pyrenees, the grand guardians of the city, and on the other side was Spain.